 1. Water Properly

 Since philodendrons are tropical plants, they require a decent amount of water.
 These plants prefer to be consistently moist.
-However, keeping them from sitting in an overly soggy environment for long is important.
-When the level of moisture in the soil far exceeds what the plant can absorb, it may lead to root rot.
+However, keeping them from sitting in an overly soggy environment for long is essential.
+When the soil’s moisture level far exceeds what the plant can absorb, it may lead to root rot.

 A good rule of thumb is to use your thumb (or another finger)!
 The top layer of soil dries out more rapidly than the rest, which can be deceiving.
 Instead of watering when the top layer dries, stick your finger about 1⁄2 inch to 1 inch deep.
 You can hold off on watering if it is still moist at that level.
-But if it is dry, you want to water your Pink Princess philodendron right away.
+But if dry, you want to water your Pink Princess philodendron immediately.

 Water your Pink Princess philodendron when the soil is dry, roughly one inch down, but not before that.